trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 In the same Interfaces tab,
 :::info navigation

- :point_right: Click on the "Select a router to display Interfaces" dropdown button and choose a particular router which displays the number interfaces on that router.
+ :point_right: Click on the "Select a router to display Interfaces" dropdown button and choose a particular router which displays the number of interfaces on that router.

  :::

- From the number of interfaces displayed, click on the check boxes of the interfaces that you want to enable interface tracking and Select “Enable Interface Tracking” from the "Interface Tracking" menu on the [Router Interfaces](routers_and_interfaces) tool
+ From the number of interfaces displayed, click on the check boxes of the interfaces that you want to enable interface tracking and Select “Enable Interface Tracking” from the "Interface Tracking" dropdown menu on the [Router Interfaces](routers_and_interfaces) tool

 ## Disable Interface Tracking